 Some of them are best for finding the halfway point between two places so you can split up the trip, while others focus on highlighting the most interesting or unique points of interest.
-After all, a road trip is all about the journey, and you'll find so many places to stop with these resources that you won't want the journey to end.
+After all, a road trip is all about the journey, and you'll find so many places to stop with these resources that you won't want the adventure to end.

-Whatshalfway.com is a website that will give you not only your route's halfway point but also suggestions for places to stay, restaurants, and things to do near that spot.
+Whatshalfway.com is a website that will give you not only your route's midway point but also suggestions for places to stay, restaurants, and things to do near that spot.
 Whatshalfway.com includes maps and data for more than 45 countries, making it a great resource for international travelers.
 Once you've found a halfway point, you can look for all points of interest or filter for lodging, dining, cultural attractions, shopping, and more.
 You can also add more people to the halfway point search so that you can find a meetup spot that works best for all of you, or create a trip plan with Whatshalfway.com's journey planner.

 You can use MeetWays to find the halfway point between two addresses, which is perfect for meeting up with friends or finding a place to rest during a long road trip.
 It's available in over 30 countries and also includes reviews of local restaurants and attractions, which is great for finding the best local hotspots when arriving in a town or neighborhood you're not familiar with.
 It also works not just with driving directions, but for finding the best halfway point if you're walking, biking, or taking public transit.
-If you want to take the scenic route, you can easily change the settings to not include highways or toll roads.
+If you want to take the scenic route, you can easily change the settings to avoid highways or toll roads.